KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

   rpcbind=127.0.0.1:9704
 ```

-`rpcbind` instructs the daemon to listen for json-rpc connections.

-Use `[host]:port` notation for IPv6.

-This option can be specified multiple times.

-The default setting is to bind to all interfaces.

 ## rpcclienttimeout

+`rpcclienttimeout` indicates the number of seconds to wait for an rpc command to complete before killing the process.

 > Using rpcclienttimeout as a runtime parameter: